-For students planning to take the New York Bar Examination, the Illinois LLM is compliant with the requirements of the New York Board of Bar Examiners.
+The Office of Graduate and International Programs offers support to students interested in taking U.S. bar exams and works with individuals to determine their eligibility and the requirements they need to meet.
 Although a bachelor’s degree in law is not required for admission to the Illinois LLM program, applicants without a bachelor’s in law should be aware that they may not qualify to take a bar examination in the United States, even after completing the Illinois LLM.

-Students may choose to complete the LLM degree in two or three semesters.
-Some students may apply to complete the LLM degree in three semesters to engage in a more intensive program of study, greater internship opportunities, and additional time to study for the bar exam.
+Two or three semester option: Students may choose to complete the LLM degree in two or three semesters.
+The optional third semester can allow a student time to engage in a more intensive program of study, enjoy greater internship opportunities, and have additional time to study for the bar exam.

 Individualized Counseling: Students are provided individualized counseling and advising to assist them in career planning, academic success, and bar eligibility.